tinygo-org/bluetooth/README.md

 Some things that will probably change:

   * Add options to the `Scan` method, for example to filter on UUID.
+  * Extra options to the `Enable` function, to request particular features (such as the number of peripheral connections supported).

 ## License